zincsearch/zincsearch-docs/docs/ZincObserve/quickstart.md

 The above command will ingest 5.5 GB of data in ZincObserve.
 This could take a couple minutes depending on how fast your machine is.
 So be little patient.

-Once the ingestion is complete, feel free to search through the data again and be amazed at speed and simplicity.
+Once the ingestion is complete, feel free to search through the data again and be amazed at the simplicity.